Salah856/System-Design/Design Rate Limiter.md

 Cons:
 - The algorithm consumes a lot of memory because even if a request is rejected, its timestamp might still be stored in memory.

+#### Sliding window counter algorithm

+The sliding window counter algorithm is a hybrid approach that combines the fixed window counter and sliding window log.
+The algorithm can be implemented by two different approaches.
+We will explain one implementation in this section and provide reference for the other implementation at the end of the section.